RubenvanHeusden/NeuralRedactedTextDetection/README.md

 - classic_train, classic_test
 - extended_train, extended_test
 - train10, train20, train40, train60, train80

-## Data & Models
-The dataset is encoded in the standard COCO format, with train and test folders containing the images and a JSON file in the COCO annotation style.
-Please note that although the Mask2Former library works with RLE masks of the annotations, the Detectron2 library does not, and therefore we have included annotations in both formats, with instructions of how to run everything for both models.

-Both the dataset as well as the trained models and the model outputs can be downloaded through Zenodo on the following link: https://zenodo.org/records/10805206

 ## Demo
 Apart from the trained models for the experiments, we have also set up a small demo in the `demo.py` file, which can be used to detect redactions for any input PDF file, and return not only a PDF with redactions marked, but also a dataframe with the redaction statistics.
 For this, we use the Mask R-CNN model trained on the complete dataset (train+test), and use a serialized version of the model to speed up inference.